‘Bakewell tarts,’ Dad says when I answer the phone.

 ‘Come in,’ Dad says, pulling out a chair.

 I step into the house, breaking all government guidelines, and sit down.
 ‘It’s probably just a slight reaction,’ I say.
-‘I don’t want to go near a hospital in the middle of a pandemic.’
+‘I don’t want to be going to hospital in the middle of a pandemic.’

 Mum is on her feet.
 ‘What if it gets worse?’